 Multi-track recording isn't a tier feature, or a bonus, or an option, it's what Ennuicastr does.
-Every recording has each speaker in their own track, all perfectly synchronized.
+Every recording has each speaker's audio (and video if you use it!) in their own track, all perfectly synchronized.

-Ennuicastr runs entirely in the browser, and works on Chrome, Firefox, Safari, Edge, Brave; you name it.
+Ennuicastr runs entirely in the browser, and works on Chrome, Firefox, Safari 11, Edge 79, Brave; you name it.
 Works on Android and iPhone.
 Works on Windows, Mac, and Linux.
+Works with screen readers, both for the host and for guests.
 It works everywhere.

 Join late, computer crash, system slowdown, internet drops?
 No worries; Ennuicastr uses active synchronization, so all audio is always in sync.